BrandonCate95/kubeauth/README.md

 # kubeauth

-Maintain a distrubuted list of clusters and how to authenticate to them.≈≈
+Maintain a distrubuted list of clusters and how to authenticate to them.

 ---